smcclab/nime25/README.md

 This is a Jekyll Theme for creating website for academic conferences, groups, and organisations.
 Having an advanced blog layout page, a complicated landing page, or providing lots of "profile"-style social media links is less important than providing clear and consistent pages.

+This theme started out from a basic theme I developed for [my homepage](https://charlesmartin.au), and then for the [NIME community](https://nime.org).

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: